CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/third-party-prerequisites.md

 Beware of Flash Player versions, newest contents are often developed on recent technologies which are not fully compatible with "older" user workstations.

-Here is the list of file types the Crossknowledge LMS forbids for the creation of learning objects : htaccess, php* (php, php1, php4, php564...), phps, phtm, .phtml, pl, py, cgi, exe, sh.
+Here is the list of file types the CrossKnowledge LMS forbids for the creation of learning objects : htaccess, php* (php, php1, php4, php564...), phps, phtm, .phtml, pl, py, cgi, exe, sh.

 ### File extensions not allowed in your contents